httpjamesm/ScatterSafe/README.md

 If you ever need to access your secret, you can use any 2 of the 3 QR codes to reconstruct the encrypted secret.
 You can then decrypt the secret with your password.

 This is both a **secure** and **reliable** way of backing up important information because an attacker would have to know where to find at least 2 of your 3 QR codes and the password used to encrypt the original secret.
+If you for some reason cannot access all 3, maybe due to a natural disaster, you can still access your secret by using the 2 QR codes you have.